 Number of Required Parking Spaces Reduction of Required Parking Spaces Allowable

 1-4 0

 5-9 1

 10-19 2

 20 or above 10 percent of total number of spaces (total reduction regardless of number of trees preserved).

 - (2) Consideration of park and open space requirement.
 A reduction or waiver of the required park and open space (or payment in lieu of land dedication) for new residential subdivisions specified in section 12-8-6 may be approved by the mayor or their designee when it is determined that said waiver will result in the preservation of five (5) or more protected trees with a trunk of twelve (12) inches DBH or greater. - (3) Sidewalks.
 Modifications to sidewalks, their required location, and width and curb requirements, may be allowed as necessary to facilitate the preservation of any protected tree. - (4) Credit for additional landscaping.
-The mayor or his or her designee may authorize up to one-half (1⁄2) of the total calculated mitigation cost (as determined according to subsection 12-6-6(B)(4), (5)) to be used by the applicant for additional landscaping, which is defined as landscaping that is not required by this chapter or any other law.
+The mayor or his or her designeeCity's designated arborist may authorize up to one-half (1⁄2) of the total calculated mitigation cost (as determined according to subsection 12-6-6(B)(4), (5)) to be used by the applicant for additional landscaping, which is defined as landscaping that is not required by this chapter or any other law.
 Additional landscaping shall meet the following minimum standards: - (a) A minimum of seventy-five (75) percent of all required plant material shall consist of evergreen species. - (b) All landscape material shall be placed so as to maximize its screening and/or coverage potential at maturity. - (c) All shrub material shall be a minimum height of thirty (30) inches and have a minimum crown width of twenty-four (24) inches when planted and shall be a species capable of achieving a minimum height of eight (8) feet at maturity. - (B) Retention, relocation, removal, replacement, and mitigation of protected trees. - (1) Retention of protected trees.
 Every effort must be made to protect and retain existing protected trees on proposed development sites.
-A minimum of twenty-five (25) [10]-percent of the total combined trunk diameter of protected trees on a proposed development site not located within jurisdictional wetlands shall be retained in place or relocated on site. - (a) Credit for retention of protected trees above minimum requirements.
-For each inch of trunk diameter above the minimum twenty-five (25) [10] percent requirement that is protected in place or relocated on site, an equivalent trunk diameter inch credit shall be given against replacement and mitigation requirements as provided is subparagraphs (4) and (5) below. - (C) Barrier zones.
-All regulated trees in areas of demolition or construction that have not been permitted nor designated for removal by either the terms of the permit or approved development order shall be protected by barrier zones erected and inspected prior to construction of any structures, road, utility service or other improvements.
-Barricades shall comply with the following: - (1) Protective barriers shall be plainly visible and shall create a continuous boundary around trees or vegetation clusters in order to prevent encroachment by machinery, vehicles or stored materials.
-To further protect tree roots, a layer of wood chips at least eight inches thick shall cover the soil within the barricade.
-Barricades must be at least three feet tall and must be constructed of either wooden corner posts at least two by four inches buried at least one foot deep, with at least two courses of wooden side slats at least one by four inches with colored flagging or colored mesh attached, or constructed of one-inch angle iron corner posts with brightly colored mesh construction fencing attached.
-High quality heritage trees shall be protected by galvanized chain link fencing a minimum of 48 inches high, 11-gauge wire, two-inch mesh size secured with 1 7/8 inch line posts no further than 10 feet apart secured at a depth of three feet below soil line.
-Corners shall be secured with 2 3/8 inch line posts secured to a depth of four feet below soil line. - (2) Barriers shall be placed at the greater of the following: - a.
-At or outside the dripline for all heritage and champion trees and all regulated pine and palm trees;
+A minimum of ten (10) percent of the total combined trunk diameter of protected trees on a proposed development site not located within jurisdictional wetlands shall be retained in place or relocated on site. - (a) Credit for retention of protected trees above minimum requirements.
+For each inch of trunk diameter above the minimum ten (10) percent requirement that is protected in place or relocated on site, an equivalent trunk diameter inch credit shall be given against replacement and mitigation requirements as provided is subparagraphs (4) and (5) below. - (b) Barrier zones.
+All protected trees not designated for removal shall be protected by barrier zones erected prior to construction of any structures, road, utility service or other improvements.
+Barriers shall be placed at the outside of the dripline for all heritage trees and at a minimum two-thirds (2/3) of the area of the dripline for all other protected trees.
+Barricades must be at least three (3) feet tall and must be constructed of either wooden corner posts at least two by four (2 × 4) inches with at least two (2) courses of wooden side slats at least one by four (1 × 4) inches with colored flagging or colored mesh attached, or constructed of one-inch angle iron corner posts with brightly colored mesh construction fencing attached. - (2) Removal of protected trees.
+Subject to the requirements of (1) above, protected trees may be approved for removal if one (1) or more of the following conditions are present: